Overview

 - Have you been exposed to any toxins or chemicals?

-- Have you recently travelled to an area where certain infections are common?
+- Have you recently traveled to an area where certain infections are common?

 - Do you have a family history of neurological conditions?